 5. For those who prefer a reclining chair or for isthmic spondylolisthesis

 Sleeping in a reclined position is also helpful for a spinal condition called isthmic spondylolisthesis.
-That’s where one of the lower vertebra slips forward onto the bone directly beneath it.
+That’s where one of the lower vertebrae slips forward onto the bone directly beneath it.

 Sleeping in a reclined position (#5 in this list) takes pressure off the spine.

-A bed wedge is an inexpensive option that mimics a recliner chair’s shape.
-A more expensive option is to consider an adjustable bed.
+A bed wedge is an inexpensive option that mimics the shape of a recliner chair.
+An adjustable bed is a more expensive option.

 A helpful sleeping position for back pain caused by a herniated disk is the fetal position, #2 in this list.
 Sleeping curled up opens the space between the vertebrae.